jdago/HealthSmartMedicationService/README.md

 Gateway Service.
 The Gateway Service is a Spring Cloud Gateway container.
 It is responsible for routing API calls to the appropriate service.
 In this case, after determining the route was for the /medications endpoint, it routes using HTTPS to the system's Medication Service.
 The Medication Service is a Spring Boot container.
 Since it's functionality has been discussed, it's important to now explore a container diagram of the Medication Service, as shown in Figure 1-2.

-The HealthSmart Medication Service was designed using a service-oriented architecture approach.
-Like other systems in the Medication Management System, it has a single responsibility, adhering to the Single Responsiblity Principle and it allows clients to interact with it through its RESTful API.
-RESTful API interface.